Emberflurry/PFAS_wrangling/README.md

   2. Splits into multiple rows with `separate_rows()`
   3. Trims whitespace and removes empty zones
 - Creates a long-format dataset: **one (respondent × zone) row per zone**, enabling zone-level analyses.
+- Most Zone-level analyses were not used in the report due to low survey counts in many regions (almost all were in low/mid-coast zones and early visuals did not find any significant differences between the two/three).
 - Zone sample sizes are computed and used to annotate graphs.

 ---